namberino/namberino.github.io/content/posts/esxiargs.md

 }
 ```

 This is pretty short and easy to understand so I'll go over it quickly.
-So we can see that it creates a *Basic I/O memory buffer*, it reads from that buffer, it creates an RSA public key object and it assigns the object to `param_2`, which in our case is `local_20`.
-So let's rename `local_20` into `rsa_key_object`
+So we can see that it is calling a *Basic I/O memory buffer* function, it reads from that buffer, it creates an RSA public key object from the `public_key_buffer` and it assigns the object to `param_2`, which in our case is `local_20`.
+So let's rename `local_20` into `rsa_key_object`.

 ```c
 iVar1 = encrypt_file(argv[2],rsa_key_object,local_28,local_30,local_38);